Becoming an Egg Donor:

-In addition to helping others start a family, perhaps you want to further your education?
-Maybe your student loans deferrals are ending?
-Perhaps you need reliable transportation or are planning to travel abroad?
+In addition to helping others start a family, perhaps you want to further your education.
+Maybe your student loan deferrals are ending?
+Perhaps you need reliable transportation or are planning to travel abroad.

 Whatever the reasons, we are glad you’re here and want to provide helpful information as you consider becoming an egg donor.
 Let’s start with why intended parents need egg donors.

 Women face common fertility issues like natural aging, premature ovarian failure, surgical removal of an ovary, or chemotherapy.
 Sometimes couples want to avoid a genetic disorder that runs in their family.
 There are also same-sex male couples that, for somewhat obvious reasons, need an egg donor.